Eevangelion/parallel-golang/README.md

 1. Matrix multiplication: parallel matrix multiplication
-2. Web scanner: obtain all links to websites on the given page and determine the number of characters in them.
+2. Web scanner: obtain all links to websites from the given pages and return number of these.